Hybrid Topology | Key Advantages and Disadvantages

 Hybrid topology uses more devices, like routers and switches, which need extra power to run.
 This increases electricity costs and energy usage.
 More power consumption also means a higher need for cooling systems.

-When Should You Use Hybrid Topology
+When Should You Use Hybrid Topology?

-You should use hybrid topology when you need a flexible, scalable, and reliable network.
+You should use a hybrid topology when you need a flexible, scalable, and reliable network.
 It is best for large businesses, universities, hospitals, and data centers that require different network types to work together.
-If your organization needs high performance, fault tolerance, and future growth, hybrid topology is a great choice.
+If your organization needs high performance, fault tolerance, and future growth, a hybrid topology is a great choice.
 However, it may not be ideal for small businesses with limited budgets due to its higher cost and complexity.

 What are the disadvantages of a hybrid form?